mandemmike/AI-PASS/README.md

 - ( > 1.00): Excessive
 - ( > 2.00): Something is not working.

-Hundreds of training sessions were created from different architecture layers/blocks in the hidden layer as well as in the feature layers.
-One of the crucial steps we have been trying to achieve was to have a high accuracy with low loss.
+Hundreds of training sessions were created in CNN from many architectures (layers/blocks) in the hidden layers as well as in the feature layers.
+Having trained the model with various architectures, training with various learning rates (from 10^1 up to 10^5) by implementing dynamic learning rate functions/algorithms and weight_decay algorithms, training with various batch sizes (from 16 up to 128) and epochs (from 10,20, 50 up to 500), various input image sizes (from 64x64 up to 256x256), generalization is high for validation and test sets.
+Being aware of this important aspect in ML, was One of our crucial consideration to achieve, to have a high accuracy with low loss value and high generalization (low gap between training and validation loss as well as test lost)

+Regularizations have been tried (L1, L2, Dropouts)

-Realizing the fact that, in the beginning, the training data accuracy and validation data accuracy are so far apart from each other suggests that our CNN model was over-training.
-In general, we wanted to produce a model where the training data accuracy and validation data accuracy are between %75-%95 and both training and validation data output values were close to each other.
-This was one of the directions we wanted to go for a good generalized model and for learning about over-training and under-training and how to deal with those situations.
+Realizing the fact that, in the beginning, the training data accuracy and validation data accuracy are so far apart from each other suggests that our CNN model was giving sign for over-training.
+Those acceptable values in ML as in above and to create a model where the training data accuracy and validation data accuracy are between %75-%95, loss values are in the great range (as above) and both training and validation data output values were close to each other because having low values than training is also a sign for overfitting which is poor generalization.
+These main goals were some of the directions we wanted to go for a good generalized model instead of just having very high accuracy with overfitted or underfitted data.

 According to the stated sources in the source notebook;